veggiespam/ImageLocationScanner/README.md

 Image Location and Privacy Scanner also can be downloaded and compiled directly into ZAP.

 🚨 **IMPORTANT** 🚨 By default, ZAP hides the images.
-So, you must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; Process images in the HTTP requests/responses.
+So, you must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; "Process images in the HTTP requests/responses.
 If you have images disabled in ZAP's Global Exclude URL feature, the ILS will be unable to see the images and report on privacy issues - thus disuse this feature with images so ILS can function.

 # <a name="faq"> FAQ
 * When I use Burp or ZAP, no issues are displayed